Have you ever thought about the type of image you want to project?

 To make the process as quick and easy as possible you’ll need to have an organized closet.

-When thinking about your clothes for the next day consider:
+When thinking about what you’ll wear the next day ask yourself the following questions.

 - what work will I be doing?